-We invite you to reimagine your downtown experience and “Rethink” Royal Oak as we embark on an exciting new development project this spring to build a new city hall, police station, downtown park, private office building and 581-space parking deck.
+We invite you to reimagine your downtown experience and “Rethink” Royal Oak as we embark on an exciting new development project to build a new city hall, police station, downtown park, private office building and 581-space parking deck.
 The project will transform the downtown area to a gathering place for the entire city as well as provide necessary updates to buildings designed more than 60 years ago.

 There will be a variety of updates and new details to share with you throughout the process including changes to the current parking options.
 We’ve created this page to keep you up-to-date with all aspects of the project and provide you with the best parking solutions as we await our new downtown.
 Follow project updates on our social media channels using the hashtag #RethinkRO.
 If you have questions or concerns, please contact us at firstname.lastname@example.org for more information.

 Use Notify Me to get regular updates on this project.

 Join us for Small Business Saturday with Santa on 11/24, 11 a.m. - 1 p.m. for the grand opening of The Royal Oak Way (ROW): the new alley between 11 Mile and Third Street behind businesses along Main Street.